SapiensAnatis/dragalia-api-docs/docs/source/index.rst

 .. note::

    This project is under active development.
-It is not endorsed by Nintendo.
+It is not endorsed by Nintendo or Cygames.

 Redactions